 - Obviously, this happens a lot in real life.
 Sometimes nothing worse than a bad scare comes of it, sometimes the consequences are downright tragic, and everything in-between.
 Even animals that most people see as harmless — deer and rabbits, for example — can cause painful and even serious injuries if they feel threatened.

 - In 2003, the Eco-Terrorist group Animal Liberation Front freed and released 10,000 minks from a fur farm.
 Minks are just cute harmless rodents, right?
-Nope, they're vicious predators.
+Nope, they're vicious predators and though they may look a little like rodents they are actually in the same family as wolverines and honey badgers.
 Once they were set free, they hunted down and killed numerous animals in the area, including dogs, ducks, chickens, and fish on a nearby farm.
+Many of them also got killed when they ran into traffic, having learned to associate the sound of a running motor with food from the motorized food delivery carts on the mink farm.
 When they were recaptured and put back into cages, many of the minks killed and ate each other (a mink can live peacefully with its family members, but the farmer had no way of identifying which of the recaptured minks were related).